Track mileage automatically

 What is mileage reimbursement?

-Employees usually receive mileage reimbursement from employers.
+If you’re an employee, you can receive mileage reimbursement from your employer.
 Self-employed and independent contractors can deduct business mileage expenses from their taxes, and employers who provide mileage reimbursements to employees can account for these as business expenses.

 Driversnote